-The vedas are supreme among the various forms of knowledge and vedas have to be learnt and understood for their own sake without expecting any reward.
-That is why our ancients had thought best to utilise various portions of the veda Mantras for purpose of rituals and ceremonies for conferring spiritual as well as material benefits on mankind since they knew that very few people would learn Vedas merely for their own sake in these days.
+The Vedas are supreme among the various forms of knowledge and Vedas have to be learned and understood for their own sake without expecting any reward.
+That is why our ancients had thought best to utilize various portions of the Veda Mantras for purpose of rituals and ceremonies for conferring spiritual as well as material benefits on mankind since they knew that very few people would learn Vedas merely for their own sake in these days.

 Traditionally, the seventh chapter of the 4th Cantos of Taittriya Samhita called the CHAMAKA Prasnam is also recited along with Sri Rudram Prasnam in which there is a prayer for seeking material benefits ranging from material needs such as food to eat, to achieve ultimate salvation.
 Constant repetition of Rudra mantras in the prescribed manner is called JAPA YAGNA.
-This Japa Yagna is followed by Abhishek, Hawan and Archana to Lord Shiva by which the efficancy of Japa yagna is enchanced .
+This Japa Yagna is followed by Abhishek, Hawan, and Archana to Lord Shiva by which the efficiency of Japa Yagna is enhanced.

 Eleven Such Maharudra Yagna performed without break i.e., 121 Rudrikadasinis will be required for one ATI RUDRA MAHA YAGNA.
 These 12 1 Rudrikadasinis can be performed by 121 Vedic Pandits for eleven days consecutively or 11 Vedic Pandits consecutively for 121 days.